Who & What

 Affordable or free during first six months depending on financial situation.

-Resident can build self-esteem, take advantage of services, and focus on recovery.
+Resident will build self-esteem, take advantage of services, and focus on recovery.

 Planning and Construction